syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Paging for legend

-Paging will be enabled by default, when the legend items exceeds the legend bounds.
-You can view the each legend item by navigating between the pages using the navigation buttons.
+Paging will be enabled by default when the legend items exceed the legend bounds.
+Each legend item can be viewed by navigating between the pages using navigation buttons.

 {% if page.publishingplatform == "typescript" %}